USPS Priority Mail Rates (2026)

 - Use Flat Rate boxes for heavy items that fit, since you pay one price regardless of weight

-- Commercial Plus pricing through I'd Ship That saves 40-60% off retail rates
+- Commercial pricing through I'd Ship That runs well below retail rates on every label, with no subscription

-- Free package pickup is available from your door - schedule at usps.com
+- Package pickup is available from your door at no extra charge, scheduled at usps.com

 - Priority Mail delivers on Saturdays at no additional charge